neel198931/BinghamtonBusApp/README.md

 == Welcome to the Binghamton Bus Application ==

 The purpose of this web appliacation is to provide a convinent way for Binghamton Students to get the list of Buses from their current location to a desired destination location.
+This is an open source project and is easily extendable for anyone wishing to use it for any transit service.

 Features Added